NahdaaJ/CSharp-Beginner/README.md

 # CSharp-Beginner
 A repo containing all my work from the C# beginner course I am doing.
-Please use the button with the three lines in the top left to navigate through the different sections! :)
+Please use the button with the three lines in the top left to navigate through the different sections! :) To test or run my code for each exercise, please remove the /* */ tags at the beginning and end of the code!

 ## Section 5: Control Flow
 ### Exercise 1.1